Installation

 Article summary

 The Glasswall distribution consists of all libraries, wrappers, tools, config and test files required to get started within a single archive.
 You will need to extract the archive and include the relevant artifacts in your project.
+The directory structure used in the examples below is correct for version 16.4.0 onwards, for previous versions of the engine you will need to adjust the file system paths shown.

-The Glasswall libraries are split up according to the supported operating system and architecture:
+The Glasswall libraries are split up according to the supported Operating System and architecture:

 • /libs/debian/x86-64 - Linux x86-64 OS libraries

-• /libs/alpine/x86-64 - Alpine x86-64 OS libraries
+• /libs/debian/arm64 - Linux arm64 OS libraries

 • /libs/windows/x86-64 - Windows x86-64 OS libraries